gvpm/TUFFEngine/README.md

     Each line will have a byte for all the cells in the grid.
 The byte will be set as **1** if the cell is occupied and **0** if the cell is not occupied.

+    To turn it on you need to set the **PICTURELOG** parameter in the configuration file to 1.

     **WARNING** This is a dangerous log.
 For example, if your **SIMULATIONTIME** is set to 15000 it will generate a 150mb .txt file for each density simulated.

 ## The Configuration File.